 Scientists confirm drinking milk after eating extra spicy foods ‘reduces the burning sensation in the back of the throat better than water’ as they find KOOL-AID also works.

-Can spicy food kill you?
+Can spicy food affect your heart?

 Can you train yourself to like spicy food?